Support for Students

 At the University of Lincoln, we aim to provide a friendly, welcoming, and close-knit academic community for all of our students and staff.
 As part of this commitment, we've joined the UK University Mental Health Charter Programme to make sure we are always working to provide you with the best service possible.

 We offer a range of help and support for both personal and academic matters to help you settle in and make the most of your time at Lincoln.
 When you start your academic journey with us, you will be assigned a Personal Tutor who will provide bespoke academic guidance and support.
 They can also signpost you to other specialist support services for pastoral care or careers guidance via our Student Support Centre and Careers and Employability Team.
+This team is also here to support with safeguarding issues, and further information about this can be found further below.

 For academic assistance with writing, referencing or research, you can take advantage of the breadth of resources available within our Great Central Warehouse Library - open 24/7 during key times throughout the academic year.
 Students with a disability or learning difference can also access expert, personalised support through the Student Wellbeing Team, who work closely with our teaching staff.